 The Safe and Sound Protocol (SSP) is a powerful tool that softens stuck somatic patterns of defense and builds neurological potential for orienting to environmental safety needed to sustain and enrich life.
 When you, as the provider, embody safety and support actions of connection, this new potential can become capacity, ability and tendency in the lives of your clients.

 Rachel Lewis-Marlow is a Licensed Clinical Mental Health Counselor (LCMHC), Licensed Massage and Bodywork Therapist (LMBT), and director and co-founder of Embodied Recovery Institute.
-In our upcoming Provider Spotlight webinar on February 16, 2023, Rachel will share suggestions on how to increase the effectiveness of SSP delivery by focusing on provider embodiment of safety, and the use of relational movements and near/far sense balance to support the emerging social engagement system.
+In the below Provider Spotlight webinar, Rachel will share suggestions on how to increase the effectiveness of SSP delivery by focusing on provider embodiment of safety, and the use of relational movements and near/far sense balance to support the emerging social engagement system.

 Example questions that a provider can ask themselves to explore their own level of embodiment include:

 - How much of my body is responding to the present moment versus something in the past or what I am anticipating may happen in the future?

 - When I look at something in front of me, am I aware of my spine?

 - Can I feel both my fingers and the texture of what my fingers are touching?